RoheLab/fastRG/README.md

 of `A` as the adjacency matrix for a graph (or a multi-graph).
 Crucially, the sampling is `O(m)`, where `m` is the number of the edges in graph.
 Other algorithms are `O(n^2)`, where `n` is the number of nodes in the network.
-For additional details, please have a look at the [paper](https://arxiv.org/abs/1703.02998).
+For additional details, see the [paper](https://arxiv.org/abs/1703.02998).

 ## Installation